Skip to Content

 How to Go from Highlights to All Over Blonde

-Hair highlights are low maintenance and give your tresses that warm romantic touch.
-They help you blend your root color with lighter and sophisticated strands, creating more depth.
+Hair highlights are low maintenance and give your hair warm, romantic touch.
+They help you blend your root color with lighter and more sophisticated strands, creating more depth.

 However, you might feel that an overall blonde color will suit you even better and be a better match for your complexion.